Kauai: The Food that Keeps Me Coming Back

 East Shore:

-Musubi Truck: (New) This is the third trip we’ve gone on to Kauai that has included stops at the Musubi truck.
+Musubi Truck: This is the third trip we’ve gone on to Kauai that has included stops at the Musubi truck.
 Their Keki (kids) meal is just right — a SPAM musubi, chips and a drink in a paper bag.
 An extra Musubi is just a few dollars and loved by all.

 The menu is thin– Poke bowls, bentos and Musubi.
-I’ve never had the poke–but hte bento options are great for adults.
+I’ve never had the poke–but the bento options are great for adults.
 The OG SPAM musubi is a real winner, fully wrapped, but the non-SPAM musubi aren’t worth exploring unless you have a food restriction.
 Easy access when driving up or down the east coast makes the Musubi truck a great quick stop.

 The owners also are trying to make a difference with donations of food — so supporting the truck supports Kauai as well.